 Richelle D. Schrock

-Richelle Schrock, the director of the Women’s and Gender Studies Department, came to Ohio Wesleyan in the Fall of 2008 and has quickly become a very active and involved member of the campus and community.
+Richelle Schrock, the Co-Chair of the Africiana, Gender, and Identity Studies Department, came to Ohio Wesleyan in the Fall of 2008 and has quickly become a very active and involved member of the campus and community.
 Schrock says she has been “impressed with our students and their interest in social justice issues.”
 She has been able to connect to the campus passion for community service and has brought this focus into the classroom.

 Schrock’s research interests include Global Feminisms and Feminist Ethnography, and she is particularly interested in how women work together across cultural divides for social change.
 Schrock has taught a Sagan Course called Gender and Immigrant Experience in which the class took on the responsibility of helping to resettle a Somali refugee family that had just moved to Columbus after living in a refugee camp in Kenya for almost twenty years.